 A stovetop percolator is less expensive than an electric percolator.
 But electric percolators are easier to use because you simply plug them in, and they heat up automatically.

 There is no definitive answer to this question because everyone has different preferences.
-However, some of the best percolators on the market include the Presto’s, the Hamilton’s, and Faberware’s.
+However, some of the best percolators on the market include the Presto’s and Faberware’s.
 These percolators are all made with high-quality materials and offer great performance.

 Conclusion